-Jennifer has an Associate’s degree in Early Childhood Education and has worked for the past 11 years as an Assistant Director at a childcare center.
+Jenn has an Associate’s in Early Childhood Education and worked for 11 years as a Co-Director at a childcare center.
 Throughout the journey of discovering the waiver system for her oldest son, she found a joy and love of helping others navigate the system as well.
 She was able to pass on this knowledge to families who were under her care at the child care center.
-Jennifer is so excited to be a part of the Moms In Motion team so she can provide this much needed support to other families.
+Jenn is excited to be a part of the Moms In Motion team so she can provide this much needed support to other families.

 Sandra has an Associate's in Human Services and is now pursuing her Bachelor’s in Psychology.
 She has a passion for teaching adults and children with mental and physical challenges.
 Sandra has experience working in the mental health field in the education system, as well as adult/children day support programs.
 Sandra’s hobbies include music, art, and the great outdoors.
 She is delighted to join the Moms In Motion team so that she may use her set of skills helping individuals and families obtain needed care.

 Telia was born and raised in Queens, New York.
 She has been a military surviving spouse since 2005 and resides in Hampton, VA.
 She has an Associate's in Occupational Studies, for which she majored in Office Technologies and minored in Psychology.
-Telia has worked as a Therapeutic Counselor and Respite Parent/Counselor for a course of six years.
+Telia has worked as a Therapeutic Counselor and Short-term care for a child or adult that allows the primary caregiver relief.
+More Parent/Counselor for a course of six years.

 Telia is the proud mother of two children, both whom have special needs.
 Her oldest daughter was diagnosed with Bipolar Disorder at eighteen years old and is currently undergoing an evaluation for Schizophrenia.
 Her daughter’s disorder is currently stable, however, and she is now a campus student at Norfolk State University with special accommodations.
 Telia's youngest son has been diagnosed with Autism since the age of four.